 Professor, University of Calgary, Team Lead PEAK Research Lab

 Melanie Noel, PhD, RPsych is an Associate Professor of Clinical Psychology at the University of Calgary and a Full Member of the Alberta Children's Hospital Research Institute and the Hotchkiss Brain Institute.
 She directs the PEAK (Pain Education, Advocacy, Knowledge) Research Laboratory within the Vi Riddell Pain & Rehabilitation Centre at the Alberta Children’s Hospital in Canada.

 Dr. Noel’s expertise is on children’s memories for pain and co-occurring mental health issues and pediatric chronic pain.
 She published guiding conceptual models of children’s pain memory development, co-occurring PTSD and chronic pain, and fear-avoidance.
 In recognition of her contributions to advancing knowledge of the psychological aspects of children’s pain, Dr. Noel received early career awards from the International Association for the Study of Pain (IASP), the Canadian Pain Society, the American Pain Society, the Canadian Psychological Association, and the Society of Pediatric Psychology.
-She was named Avenue Magazine Calgary’s Top 40 Under 40 (Class of 2017), a Killam Emerging Research Leader (2020), and the Killam Memorial Emerging Leader Chair (2021-2026).
+She was named Avenue Magazine Calgary’s Top 40 Under 40 (Class of 2017), a Killam Emerging Research Leader (2020), and holds the inaugural the Killam Memorial Emerging Leader Chair (2021-2026).
 Recently, she was inducted into the Royal Society of Canada’s College of New Scholars, Artists, and Scientists.